-The Sub-Fund may held deposits at sight, money market funds, money market instruments, financial derivative instruments, and other deposits.
+The Sub-Fund will not make unsustainable investment except for liquidity and derivatives.
+To manage liquidity, the Sub-Fund may held cash, cash equivalent, money market funds, financial derivative instruments, and other deposits.
 Those Assets included under "#2 Not sustainable" do not prevent the Sub-Fund from attaining its sustainable investment objective as they may be used by the Management Company exclusively either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk (for example: currency risk).